A Scrum Book

 Poorly played, “People Building Something Together” is a game that our team or our company tries to win.
 In the larger scheme of things, Scrum is a game that never ends.
 Our company and our competitors may take turns in the lead as each one innovates new features, paths to market, or other increments of value to society.
 Played this way in the long term, we lift the quality of life of the entire community.
 Getting there in a complex world is about being in touch with that world, inspecting at every step and innovating as a community to do the right thing in the moment.
 That’s where we start, and it is in that sense that the first pattern underlies the rest.
 A good pattern stands on its own, and we’ll let the pattern explain itself.

-This chapter describes the patterns that you can use to build your Scrum Team and the other associations of people and loci of relationships that are common to Scrum practice.
+This chapter describes a set of patterns that you can use to build your Scrum Team and the other associations of people and loci of relationships that are common to Scrum practice.
 The Product Organization is one major Whole to which you must attend when introducing Scrum; the other one is the Value Stream Pattern Language.
 You build your organization and your process in parallel, each a little at a time, weaving together patterns from both chapters.

 The above figure shows the relationships between the patterns in this chapter.
 We apply patterns one at a time, and the figure is a guide for the order in which we should apply them.
 This structure is called a pattern language, because just as a language like English describes how we can sequence words in meaningful ways, this graph describes meaningful pattern sequences.
 More precisely, it is called a generative pattern language because it generates “sentences” that are combinations of patterns that powerfully reinforce each other.